sul-dlss/happy-heron/README.md

 This will spin up the H2 web application, its background workers, and all service dependencies declared in docker-compose.yml.

-#### Note: Requires Postgres

-Before running `rake rails_rbi:all`, make sure the `db` docker compose service is running, else the type definitions for the app's models will be deleted.

 ## Deployment

 H2 is deployed via Capistrano to servers running the Passenger server in standalone mode (as a systemd service rather than as an Apache module).